The real costs of being a landlord

-In fact, one in eight landlords underestimates these costs by as much as £8,359 a year.
+But one in eight prospective landlords underestimates all the costs that come with buying to let – by as much as £8,359 a year.

 There are five main types of costs to consider if you’re thinking of buying a rental property:

-We’ll go over all of these in our guide – but remember, it’s just a simple guide, published on some website.
+We’ll go over all of these here – but keep in mind, this is just a generic overview.
 Always check things like your legal requirements and tax with a professional adviser.

 Owning a rental property can be risky.
 Your tenant might lose their job and find it difficult to pay the rent on time.
 Or you might have trouble finding tenants in the first place, and end up with an empty property for months.